 Shiv Malik an investigative journalist who writes for The Guardian.
 He is also the co-author, with Ed Howker, of the seminal intergenerational book Jilted Generation: how Britain has bankrupted its youth.
 His articles have also appeared in The Sunday Times, New Statesman and Prospect magazine, among others.

-Alison Park is Head of Society and Social Change at the National Centre of Social Research and manages the team responsible for the British Social Attitudes Survey.
-Alison is a regular broadcaster and is currently the UK Co-ordinator of the European Social Survey.
+Alison Park is Director of the CLOSER programme (Cohort & Longitudinal Studies Enhancement Resources) at UCL.
+She was previously Head of Society and Social Change at the National Centre of Social Research and managed the team responsible for the British Social Attitudes Survey.
+Alison is a regular broadcaster.

 Ashley Seager was the Economics Correspondent for The Guardian from 2005 to 2010 covering the British and global economies as well as trade and debt relief issues.
 Before joining The Guardian, Ashley worked for 14 years at Reuters.